 Tool windows are child windows of the IDE used to display information.
-These windows generally have their own toolbars (referred to as tool window bars) along the outer edges of the main window containing one or more tool window buttons, which activate panels displayed on the left, bottom and right sides of the main IDE window.
-For detailed information about tool windows, please see IntelliJ IDEA Web Help and Tool window topic in IntelliJ Platform UI Guidelines.
+These windows generally have their own toolbars (referred to as tool window bars) along the outer edges of the main window containing one or more tool window buttons, which activate panels displayed on the left, bottom, and right sides of the main IDE window.

 Each side contains two tool window groups, the primary and the secondary one, and only one tool window from each group can be active at a time.

 Each tool window can show multiple tabs (or "contents", as they are called in the API).
-For example, the Run tool window displays a tab for each active run configuration, and the Changes/Version Control tool window displays a fixed set of tabs depending on the version control system used in the project.
+For example, the Run tool window displays a tab for each active run configuration, and the Version Control related tool windows display a fixed set of tabs depending on the version control system used in the project.

 The tool window is registered in plugin.xml using the